 When she found out she was pregnant, Mary journeyed to visit her cousin Elizabeth.
 Pregnant with her own miracle baby, Elizabeth encouraged Mary.
-Mary to then rejoiced in her personal journey with God.
+Mary then rejoiced in her personal journey with God.
+(Luke 1:39-56)

-Mary & Joseph journeyed to Bethlehem for the census.
+Mary and Joseph journeyed to Bethlehem for the census.
 The struggle to secure appropriate lodging resulted in possibly the most unassuming, simple entry into this world that God as flesh could make.
+(Luke 2:1-7)

 The journeys taken that first Christmas point toward a journey each of us must take if we hope to truly experience a joyous Christmas.
 Consider the following aspects as you make the journey this year toward a joyous Christmas.

 - Christmas intensifies feelings.
 The shepherds’ reaction to their journey as well as Mary’s expression during her visit with Elizabeth illustrate this point well.
 Unfortunately, bad feelings can intensify too.
 Focus expectations on Jesus rather than on the world’s view of Christmas to make sure good feelings intensify instead.

 - Words impact Christmas joy.
 Elizabeth’s words encouraged Mary.
 The angel’s words encouraged the shepherds.
 In both cases, encouraging words resulted in tremendous joy that spread to others.
 Our words can destroy or build Christmas joy.
 Think before speaking at Christmas and also year round.